PawelLipski/git-machete-blog/blog.md

 The above content defines a tree-like structure where `develop`/`master` are the roots.
-`adjust-reads-prec` depends directly on the `develop` branch, `block-cancel-order` depends directly on `adjust-reads-prec` and thus also (indirectly) on `develop`, and so on - just as we defined it verbally earlier in the post.
+`adjust-reads-prec` depends directly on the `develop` branch, `block-cancel-order` depends directly on `adjust-reads-prec` and thus also (indirectly) on `develop`, and so on - just as defined verbally earlier in the post.

 (Tip: it's okay to use tabs or any number of spaces for indenting as long as you are consistent).

-Now we've defined the structure of how the branches should relate to each other.
+Now you've defined the structure of how the branches should relate to each other.
 Unfortunately, some of the branches aren't really in sync with the defined structure.
-For example, a few pull requests from other team members were merged into `develop` in the meantime, so `adjust-reads-prec`, `edit-margin-not-allowed` and `grep-errors-script` now need to be synced with `develop` (we'll possibly have to solve some conflicts during the rebase, but that's irrelevant for our discussion).
+For example, a few pull requests from other team members were merged into `develop` in the meantime, so `adjust-reads-prec`, `edit-margin-not-allowed` and `grep-errors-script` now need to be synced with `develop` (you'll possibly have to solve some conflicts during the rebase, but that's irrelevant for our discussion).
-Also, our PRs for `adjust-reads-prec` and `change-table` received a couple of further comments which we then fixed on separate commits, thus throwing `block-cancel-order` and `drop-location-type`, respectively, out of sync with their upstream branches.
+Also, your PRs for `adjust-reads-prec` and `change-table` received a couple of further comments which you then fixed on separate commits, thus throwing `block-cancel-order` and `drop-location-type`, respectively, out of sync with their upstream branches.

 Let's see how the state of the repo looks in a graphical tool like `gitk`: